projectara/greybus-spec/source/special.rst

     The Interface shall return its own authoritative frame-time and calculated propogation delay in the response phase of this operation.

+.. c:function:: int interface_version(u16 *major, u16 *minor);

+    This Operation is used by the AP to get the current version of the interface.

 Greybus Control Operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^